3dgeo-heidelberg/trail-groundfiltering/docs/installation.md

     ```bash
     mamba create -n groundfiltering python afwizard helios=2.0.2 rasterio laspy scipy -c conda-forge
     ```
+    This might take a few minutes as `mamba` resolves dependencies and downloads the required packages.
+Just be patient and wait.

-3. Activate the newly created environment:
+3. Close Miniforge.
+Reopen the Miniforge prompt and activate the newly created environment by typing:

     ```bash
     mamba activate groundfiltering
     ```

-4. Change to your `trail-groundfiltering` directory (see [Section 1](#1-dataset-and-code)) and open Jupyter Lab:
+4. Change to your `trail-groundfiltering` directory (see [Section 1](#1-dataset-and-code)) and start Jupyter Lab:

     ```bash
     cd path/to/trail-groundfiltering